vvanwedd/heritagevisualisation/source/pixelplus.rst

    The best possible form of integration starts from the original input images as, compared to the previous integration method, no information is thrown away.
 Because both technologies require the same sort of input, i.e. a set of images lighted from various light directions, Pixel+ allows to apply both the PLD as well as the RTI pipeline on both RTI and PLD input data.

-PLD is developed with the goal of doing scientific measurements and as such, as much is thouroughly calibrated.
+PLD is developed with the goal of doing scientific measurements and as such, as much is thoroughly calibrated.
 RTI itself isn't focussed on extracting surface properties, so using RTI source data to produce PLD results poses some challenges.

 Project funding
 ===============